 Sometimes the number after the period can be rather complicated, involving both slashes and dashes to relate series to each other.
 The stem then usually ends with a colon.

 In our example, I 29.6/6: stands for the National Historic Site Information Circulars series from the National Park Service of the Department of the Interior.

 After the stem, each individual issue or publication in a series is assigned a unique identifier, called a book number, following the colon.
-Serials, numbered monographic series, and unnumbered monographs, all have different types of identifiers.
+Unnumbered monographs, numbered monographic series, and serials, all have different types of identifiers.

-For unnumbered monographs, the identifier is usually an alphanumeric Cutter number (like those used for the book number in Library of Congress and Dewey Decimal classification) based on the subject.
+For unnumbered monographs, the identifier is usually an alphanumeric Cutter number that, in SuDocs, is based on a word in the item's title (such as R 11 for Racketeer).